Glenn Wayne Ezell

 Ezell hit .316/~.404/.387 for the 1974 Phoenix Giants in 58 games, his last year playing regularly.

 Glenn became a manager in 1975, spending two years in the Pittsburgh Pirates' chain with the Niagara Falls Pirates, guiding the club to a 29-40, 5th-place finish, followed by a 35-34, third-place finish in 1976.

 The next year, moving to the San Diego Padres' organization, he guided the Reno Silver Sox to a 59-81 season.
 He took the field and pinch-hit on occasion and hit .375/~.400/.458 in 11 games (25 plate appearances) in his last year as a player.
 His career average was .268.
 Ezell led the 1978 Amarillo Gold Sox to a 44-89, last in the Texas League.
-He began 1979 with Amarillo, but was replaced by Rusty Gerhardt before the team finished last again.
+He began 1979 with Amarillo, but was replaced by Rusty Gerhardt in May when he underwent open heart surgery.

 1983-1994: MLB Coaching and more managing in the minors

 Ezell guided the Modesto A's in 1995 to a fine 78-62 finish.